mddazure/entra-gsa-lab/README.md

 Run GlobalSecureAccessClient.exe and accept the terms.

-Sign is as an Entra ID user when asked.
+Sign in with the same Entra ID user that you are logged into the VM as, when asked.

 The Client will connect to Entra and the icon in the taskbar will show a green tick mark.
 Left clicking the icon shows clients status, right clicking the icon shows menu options.